Tangerine-Community/Tangerine/README.md

 Now visit your Tangerine-server installation at the IP address or hostname of your installation.

 If your server restarts or the container stops, you can later run the `./start.sh` script in the Tangerine-server folder.
 To upgrade your server, run the `./upgrade.sh` script.
+Note that if you update environment variables in `config.sh`, they will not be propogated to the `settings` doc in each group so certain paths will break.
+See [issue #114](https://github.com/Tangerine-Community/Tangerine/issues/114) for the status of this.

 ## Develop on Tangerine
 To develop on Mac or Windows, this project requires a working knowledge of `docker` and `docker-machine`.
 While you can issue Docker commands from Windows or Mac, Docker containers cannot run directly run on those platforms (yet) so it requires connecting to another machine running Linux using the `docker-machine` command.
 To learn Docker, check out the [self-paced training on docker.io](https://training.docker.com/self-paced-training).